-Downtown Jacksonville as seen from the St. John's River
+Downtown Jacksonville as seen from the St. Johns River

-15 Things to Know About Moving to and Living in Jacksonville, Florida
+15 Things To Know About Moving to and Living in Jacksonville, Florida

 Florida Jacksonville

-by Sofia Rivera Posted on September 7, 2023
+by Sofia Rivera Posted on March 25, 2024

-So you’re thinking about moving to Jacksonville?
+So you’re thinking about moving to Jacksonville, Florida?
 Whether you’re relocating for a job or looking for better weather, you’re probably wondering what to expect from living in Jacksonville, Florida.
 Its reputation for hot summers, picturesque shores, and sprawling geography might precede it, but there’s so much more to this beach-blessed city than meets the eye.

 Living in Jacksonville at a Glance: